aditya-4321/Xchange/README.md

 Api:Stripe Api is used for making charges.

 Future endeavours:
-Adding user authorisation.
+Adding user authorisation,
-crpf protection.
+csrf protection.